UCdasec/CrossEM/README.md

 not necessarily generalize to challenging targets.
 (3) None of the methods can constantly outperform others.
 Moreover, we highlight two types of pitfalls that could lead to over-optimistic attack results in cross-device evaluations.
-We also contribute a large-scale public dataset (with 3 million EM traces from 9 probe locations over multiple targets) for benchmarking and reproducibility of side-channel attacks tackling domain shifts over EM traces
+We also contribute a large-scale public dataset (with 3 million EM traces from 9 probe locations over multiple targets) for benchmarking and reproducibility of side-channel attacks tackling domain shifts over EM traces.

-# This paper establishes a large-scale EM dataset for side-channel attacks from 8-bit and 32-bit targets using TinyAES, with samples taken from 9 different locations for each chip.
+# This project establishes a large-scale EM dataset for side-channel attacks from 8-bit and 32-bit targets using TinyAES, with samples taken from 9 different locations for each chip.

-**The dataset and code are for research purpose only**

 ## Reference
 When reporting results that use the dataset or code in this repository, please cite the paper below: